nunosmash/AshSynth/README.md

 **Demos:** [Demo 1](https://www.youtube.com/watch?v=Nx3XF4gt7iM) · [Demo 2](https://www.youtube.com/shorts/V26XrgvoC4A) (Shorts)

-**ASH** is a **monophonic synthesizer** script for [norns](https://monome.org/docs/norns/).
+**AshSynth** is a **monophonic synthesizer** script for [norns](https://monome.org/docs/norns/).
 It starts from a familiar dual-oscillator → LP filter → dual-ADSR layout, then adds norns-friendly UI and a few sound-design choices of its own.
 The screen stays live; parameters show as bar graphs so you can read the patch at a glance.

 ---